-Factoring for Small Companies
+Invoice Factoring For Small Companies

 2. Improve cash flow without financing

-Your first step should be to improve your existing business practices.
+You can often improve your cash flow by following the right business practices.
 Many cash flow problems have solutions that don’t require financing.
-Instead, you can often fix these problems by making some changes to the business.
-The cost of making these changes is comparatively small, and the results can be substantial.
+Instead, you can often fix these problems by simply improving your business processes.

 a) Improve your invoicing and collections